MaibornWolff/dcos-deploy/README.md

 * Better and documented plugin support
 * Provide some sort of verification for configurations

+## Development

+If you want to develop dcos-deploy you need to be able to run it directly from source.
+This can be done in two ways:

+* Clone this github repository to your system and run `pip install -e`
+* Manually install all dependencies from `setup.py` and create a symlink of `dcos-deploy` to a folder in your exectuable path (e.g. `ln -s $(pwd)/dcos-deploy ~/usr/bin/dcos-deploy`)

+This project contains unittests.
+For convenience they can be run using `make test`.

 ## Contributing

 If you found a bug or have a feature request, please open an issue in Github.